 Jamelle Bouie’s essay draws parallels between pro-slavery politics and modern right-wing politics.

-Bouie argues that the United States still has not let go of the assumption.
+Bouie argues that the United States has not let go of the assumption.
 That some people inherently deserve more power than others.

 August 14, 2019, magazine issue